JobiJoba/layoutctl/specs.md

 ## layoutctl delete command
 - The Swift CLI now supports `layoutctl delete <profile>` to remove the stored JSON profile from `~/.layoutctl/layouts`, returning a `profileNotFound` error if the file is missing.

+## Raycast restore – delete profiles
+- The Raycast `Restore Layout` command now offers a destructive action to delete the selected profile via `layoutctl delete`, with confirmation and list refresh.